AgiBla/Encrypt/README.md

-- The application enables three different languages using Android resource localization a& orientation localization as well as providing different UI layouts for landscape and portrait modes for all views.
+- The application enables three different languages using Android resource localization & orientation localization as well as providing different UI layouts for landscape and portrait modes for all views.